“Stray from a chosen path

-“Look, nothing personal,” I shouted, over the gear wail of a downshifting Bekins mover, watching her fussily open and re-zip her down jacket.
+“Look, nothing personal,” I shouted over the gear wail of a downshifting Bekins mover, watching her fussily open and re-zip her down jacket.
 “I’d just feel more comfortable…”

-“Oh, grow up,” she squeezed halfway into the bathroom, as if maneuvering into tumble-dried panty hose, combing out her tangled blond hair—long and flossy tresses compared to Melissa’s luxuriant brunette jungle.
+“Oh, grow up,” she squeezed halfway into the bathroom, as if wriggling into tumble-dried panty hose, combing out her tangled blond hair—long and flossy tresses compared to Melissa’s luxuriant brunette jungle.
 “We’ve already spent the night together in the car, haven’t we?
 Did anything uncomfortable happen in the car?!”

 “Well, no…but,” I shut the door back behind me and spotted a house phone beside the bed.
 “I’d best call Moon.”

 “Wonderful, Festus the manager will be thrilled to hear we’re riding double in here.”

 “You don’t understand,” I stammered.
 “Under the circumstances, I just think it…apropos.”